lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/bash_scripting.md

 For getting quick technical information directly from the bash shell, use the `man bash` page and the commands `help`, `help read`.

 First you add or not add the `shebang` (`#!`) at the beginning of the script, followed by the absolute path of the shell that you want to exectute the script.
-You also can not adding it I think, and the shell that you call the script from will execute the script.
+You also can avoid adding it I think, and the shell that you call the script from will execute the script.
-Anyway, it is worth adding it explicitely:
+Anyway, it is good practice to add it explicitely:

 ```
 #! /bin/bash
 ```

-You can define variables as easily as:
+### Variables
+Variables are temporaty store for a piece of information.
+You can do two things with variables: set their value or read their value.

+A variable is set with the syntax:

 ```
-x = 2
-name = Pippo
+x=2
+name=Pippo
+sentence='Oh Mamma Mia'
+sentence_with_variable="Oh Mamma di $name"
+variable_with_substitution = $( ls )
 ```

+Notice that the absence of spaces is mandatory.
+When you need to store a string which includes spaces in a variable, you have to use the single quotes or the double quotes.
+If you want to use a variable when setting the value, you have to use the double quotes.
+If you want to set a variable with the output of a command you need to use the command substitutin syntax `$( command )`, where the spaces between the command and the brackets are not mandatory.

-To get the value of the variable, you need to add `$` before the variable name:
+To read the value of a variable you must put a `$` sign before its name.

+There are some special variables that the system sets when running a script.
+There are:
+- `$0` - The name of the bash script.
+- `$1 - $9` - The first 9 arguments of the bash script.
+- `$#` - the number of arguments passed to the bash script.
+- `$@` - all the arguments supplied to the script.
+- `$?$` - The exit status of the most recently run process.
+- `$$` - The process ID of the current script.

+Additionally, all the environment variables are available in the script.

+### User input
+To ask the user for input you use the builtin `read`.
+There are multiple arguments to alter the behavior of `read`, you can read them with `help read`.
+The most basic usage is:

 ```
-echo $name
+read varname
+read -p 'Username: ' uservar
+read -sp 'Password: ' passvar
+read var1 var2 var3
 ```

+### STDIN, STDOUT, STDERR

+Maybe you did not know, but for every process your system is running, there is a folder called `/proc/<processID>/`.
+Inside that folder you can find a lot of things, including the three text files:
+- `/proc/<processID>/fd/0` - where the standard input STDIN is written.
+- `/proc/<processID>/fd/0` - where the standard output STDOUT is written.
+- `/proc/<processID>/fd/0` - where the standard error STDERR is written.

+Within a script, these files are also reachable with the shortcuts `dev/stdin`, `/dev/stdout`, `/dev/stderr`.

+### Mathematical expressions
 To compute mathematical expressions, you need to use the keyword `expr` with the sintax:

 ```